Goto - Tutorials

 You can submit your App as a Free App;(aka lite version) and,

-you can add Advertising,(like Google's AdMob or another android Ad Network-(View all ad networks here)
+you can add Advertising,(like Google's AdMob or another ad network.

 you can have in-app purchases; like offering